rjhalliday/rjhalliday.github.io/_posts/2025-04-26-building-a-crypto-rsi-signal-visualizer-with-python-and-binance-api.md

 tags: [bitcoin, python, data visualization, finance, crypto]
 ---

-Sure!
-Here's a Markdown-formatted blog post that explains the Python script in clear, structured sections, followed by the complete source code.

----

 # 📊 Building a Crypto RSI Signal Visualizer with Python and Binance API

 In this tutorial, we’ll walk through a Python script that fetches historical candlestick data for Bitcoin (BTC/USDT) from the Binance API, calculates the **Relative Strength Index (RSI)**, and visualizes buy/sell signals using **mplfinance**.
 This is a great starting point for anyone looking to develop crypto trading indicators or learn financial data visualization in Python.